epage/epage.github.io/blog/blog/are-we-gui-build-yet.md

 and a fully blown cargo-xtask with all of its complexity.
 I appreciate what deno did with
 [deno task](https://deno.land/manual@v1.35.0/tools/task_runner)
-where they created a cross-platform shell language.
+where they created a cross-platform shell language to for greater flexibility without sacrificing cross-platform support.
 Personally, I wish there was a modern TCL but I could see something like [nushell](https://www.nushell.sh/) or [duckscript](https://sagiegurari.github.io/duckscript/)